mahibose/mahibose/README.md

 - 👋 Hi, I’m @mahibose
 - 👀 I’m interested in Biomedical Big Data Analysis
-- 🌱 I’m currently learning Transcriptomics, genomics, and 3D chomatin dynamics on R
+- 🌱 I work with Transcriptomics, genomics, and 3D chromatin datasets to understand brain development.
-- 💞️ I’m looking to collaborate on Bioinformatics, Biomedical data anaysis, machine learning on biological datasets
+- 💞️ I’m looking to collaborate on Bioinformatics, Biomedical data analysis, machine learning on biological datasets
 - 📫 How to reach me mahima.bose@tifr.res.in

 <!---